fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 \- We use OSS projects and we want them to be better

-\- We want our brand to be associated with these OSS projects
+\- Our brand to be associated with these OSS projects

-\- We want our teammates to learn more about these projects
+\- Our teammates to learn more about these projects

-\- We want our contributions to be noticed
+\- Our contributions to be noticed

-\- We want to use our contributions in the future
+\- To use our contributions in the future

 \- Sometimes contributions take a long time to be merged into the main OSS project.
 This way we make sure that we include references to our company’s organization.